 Type of Snowblowers

-The three most common types of snowblowers on the market today are the single-state, two-stage and three-stage snowblowers.
+The three most common types of snowblowers on the market today are single-state, two-stage, and three-stage snowblowers.

 Single Stage Snowblower

 A single-stage snowblower picks up snow with the rotating augers that throw snow out the chute.
 This type of snowblower is best used for light to medium snowfalls.

 The downfall of the single-stage snowblower is its augers touch the ground to pick up snow.

 This scraping method used by rubber or metal augers will throw the snow about 10-20 feet.
 If the snow you are trying to move is heavy and/or you are blowing snow into the wind, you will experience less throwing distance.